awesto/django-shop/docs/reference/search.rst

 	from django.conf.urls import url
 	from shop.search.views import CMSPageCatalogWrapper
-	from myshop.serializers import CatalogSearchSerializer, ProductSummarySerializer
+	from myshop.serializers import CatalogSearchSerializer

 	urlpatterns = [
 	    url(r'^$', CMSPageCatalogWrapper.as_view(
 	        search_serializer_class=CatalogSearchSerializer,
-	        model_serializer_class=ProductSummarySerializer,
 	    )),
 	    # other patterns
 	]

 The view :class'`shop.search.views.CMSPageCatalogWrapper` is a functional wrapper around the catalog's products list view and the search view.
-Depending on weather the request contains a search query starting with ``q=<search-term>``, either the search view or the products list view is invoked.
+Depending on whether the request contains a search query starting with ``q=<search-term>``, either the search view or the products list view is invoked.